DigitalDieter/LSTM_Music_Generation/README.md

 ```

-The other dependencies are added to the requirements.txt file

-The rest of the dependencies can be installed with one of the two commands below.
+The other dependencies are added to the requirements.txt file and can be installed with one of the two commands below.

 ```bash
 pip install -r requirements.txt